cloudblog004/fantasticfoodies/content/en/posts/2727-recipe-of-any-night-of-the-week-baked-coconut-curry-rice.md

 - "Preheat oven to 425F."
 - "In a pan, add coconut oil and cook onions until soften.
 Add chicken, curry powder, and turmeric."
 - "Add carrots and potatoes to pan.
 Pour in milk, sugar, and bay leaf.
 Stir and bring to a boil."
 - "Layer cooked rice into baking dish.
-Pour curry mixture over rice. * Add provolone &amp; paprika"
+Pour curry mixture over rice. * Add provolone & paprika"
 - "Bake for approximately 20-25 mins."
 - "Ready to serve and ENJOY!"
 categories: